 An impression of my teeth had to be taken.
-They filled a tray with goo (not the technical name), and put it in my mouth telling me to bite down.
+They filled a tray with a putty and put it in my mouth telling me to bite down.
 The same was done for the lower teeth.
 There was no turning back now.
 This was going to be the model I would see at the end of my treatment comparing it with the end result.

 The metal bands were placed on my teeth by the orthodontist.
 This was very different than my dentist appointments.
-Not only were more people working in this office , there were several rows of dental chairs all facing the landscaped garden.
-They provided sterilised toothbrushes and Crest toothpaste that we were expected to use before we saw the orthodontist.
+Not only were more people working in this office, there were several rows of dental chairs all facing the landscaped garden.
+They provided sterilized toothbrushes and Crest toothpaste that we were expected to use before we saw the orthodontist.
 I was always asked, "Do you need to brush?"
-This office treated me with respect whereas at the dentist, I was just another kid.
+This office treated me with respect whereas, at the dentist, I was just another kid.

 Now it seems many people have braces or some other form of dental apparatus to keep the teeth straight.
 Although there were a few kids in my school, there weren't many wearing braces.
 I felt embarrassed.
 I worried people would call me 'metal mouth' 'rail-road tracks' and other horrible names.

 In 6th grade, I remember my teacher commenting that I wasn't smiling any more.
 I kept my lip down over my teeth.
 After his talk, I found it easier to be myself and tried to speak normally without having my lip covering my teeth.